mrob27/portalgun/README.txt

  20151006 mrob27: Reformat everything (spaces, tabs, indentation, etc.).
 Use right-click for shooting orange portals.
 You can now only shoot portals onto steel blocks.
+ 20151007 Clean up the code, add more comments

 TODO
- Extra portals get created sometimes, possibly because of mishandling of nxt_id and failure to deal with entity deactivation/reactivation
+ Extra portals get created sometimes, possibly because of mishandling of nxt_id and failure to deal with entity deactivation/reactivation.
+It can be handled by having the portalgun_portals table indexed by player name rather than repeatedly incrementing nxt_id

  Portals become "dark" when their position is inside a node.
-The proper fix here is to use better checks for deciding which way portal should face.
+The proper fix here is to use better checks for deciding which way a portal should face.

  Portals are invisible when seen from behind, even though they still